Housefull (2010 film): Plot

 Aarush is an extremely unlucky man, often referred to as a "Panauti" (a jinx).
 He works in a casino in Macau, where he is employed to bring bad luck to winning tables.
 After being rejected by Pooja, the woman he loves, and getting punched by her elder brother, Major Krishna Rao, Aarush decides to leave Macau and heads to London to stay with his best friend, Bob, and his wife, Hetal.

-Initially, Hetal is displeased with Aarush’s presence causing chaos in their home, especially after he accidentally kills her pet parrot Prada with the vacuum cleaner and replaces it with a similarly-named pet tiger.
-However, Aarush shows himself to be a kind-hearted man who yearns for a family.
+Initially, Hetal is displeased with Aarush’s presence causing chaos in their home, especially after he accidentally kills her pet parrot Prada with the vacuum cleaner and replaces it with a similarly-named pet sherkhan the tiger in movie the jungle book However, Aarush shows himself to be a kind-hearted man who yearns for a family.
 Hetal had lied to her father, Batuk Patel, claiming that Bob owns three factories in London and is wealthy.
 This lie complicates things, as Hetal had married Bob without Batuk’s permission, causing him to be estranged from her.
 To solve Aarush’s marital woes, Bob and Hetal arrange his marriage to their boss's daughter, Devika Samtani, a woman who appears to have traditional Indian values.
 After their wedding however, Devika reveals her true self during their honeymoon in Italy—an ultra-modern woman who leaves Aarush for her American boyfriend, Benny.

 Heartbroken, Aarush attempts to commit suicide but is saved by Sandy, a Telugu woman.
 While trying to resuscitate him, Aarush kisses Sandy, who slaps him leading her to believe he is a pervert.
 When she meets Aakhri Pasta, the quirky owner of a hotel and matchmaker, he tricks Sandy into thinking that Aarush is a widower whose wife died on their honeymoon, so that Sandy befriends him.
 Feeling sorry for him, Sandy becomes his friend and gradually falls in love with him.
 However, when Aarush asks Devika for divorce papers in front of Sandy, she discovers that his "dead wife" is alive and leaves him.